zer2/Fantasy-Basketball--in-progress-/readme.md

 - Actual weekly performances are sampled for each player for each week
 - Strategies are tested 10,000 times at each seat

+The results are, in my opinion, very interesting

 https://github.com/zer2/Fantasy-Basketball--in-progress-/assets/17816840/3e2b2acf-562f-4152-8d41-88bd57798bf1

-G-score performed way better than Z-score in the simulation!
+G-score performs way better than Z-score in the simulation!

 When interpreting these results, it is important to remember that they are for an idealized version of fantasy basketball.
 The real thing will be much more complicated due to uncertainties about long-term means for players, waiver wire moves, and more advanced strategies like punting.
 We can't expect the G-score to do this well in real life.